dib-lab/khmer/doc/dev/guidelines-continued-dev.rst

 The khmer :doc:`Getting Started <getting-started>` documentation is intended for first-time contributors, and is designed to make that first contribution as easy and as painless as possible.
-For those with an interest in making continued contributions (or a responsibility for maintaining the codebase), this document describes the coding guidelines we follow, as well as some tips that will improve the development process for everyone involved.
+For those with an interest in making continued contributions (or those with an obligation to maintain and contribute to the codebase), this document describes the coding guidelines we follow, as well as some tips that will improve the development process for everyone involved.

 Beyond your first contribution
 ------------------------------